yarohtar/cam-maths-notes-obsidian/Foundations/Category Theory/Yoneda Lemma.md

 So $\Phi$ is natural in $A$ for any $F$ and it is natural in $F$ for any $A$ so we conclude that $\Phi$ is natural in $(A,F)$
+(we can also see this by substituting $A\to A'$ in the second square and then gluing the two squares together).